chusopr/casimir/readme.markdown

 *Disclaimer:* I didn't try to follow any PHP golden development rules, it just had to work as I needed.

+Follow [Cas.im/ir on Twitter](http://twitter.com/cas_im) to be notified of new releases or ask for help.

 ## Installation

 ### Database creation